sonertari/SSLproxy/README.md

 - HTTP filter rules can take the block action, but not divert, split, or pass actions.

+Log actions do not configure any loggers.
+Global content loggers for respective log actions should have been configured for those log actions to have any effect.

+If no filter rules are defined for a proxyspec, all logging actions for that proxyspec are enabled.
+Otherwise, all log actions are disabled, and filtering rules should enable them specifically.
+Note that if logging is disabled by filtering rules, the loggers create the log files, but they remain empty.

 You can append an asterisk `*` to site field of filtering rules for substring matching.
 Otherwise, the filter searches for an exact match with the site field in the rule.

+The order of `from`, `to`, and `log` parts is not important.

 If the UserAuth option is disabled, only client IP addresses can be used in the from part of filtering rules.